 A new supportive housing development with a focus on American Indian youth is now open near the METRO Green Line’s Victoria Street Station, a development that could help Metro Transit police build stronger bonds with young people they encounter.

 The University Avenue building, celebrated at a Wednesday, Nov.
-20, grand opening, includes 42 low-cost apartments for 18- through 24-year-olds who might not otherwise have a place to call home.
+20, grand opening, includes 42 low-cost apartments for 18- to 24-year-olds who might not otherwise have a place to call home.

 “With a shelter over their heads, they can think about school, jobs, having a future,” said Carol LaFleur, an associate community outreach coordinator with the Metro Transit Police Department’s Homeless Action Team (HAT).